 Some things you might think about enclosing:

 - A magazine or newspaper clipping of interest

 - A group photo from a local activity or event

 - Motivational or devotional material

 - Prison related newsletter pdfs

 - Official enclosures provided by Stephen’s Table

 Note: Before enclosing anything with your letter, make sure to know the prison regulations so that you don’t accidentally include contraband.
+For example, paperclips, staples, and spiral bound material is not allowed.
 If you have a question, please ask.

 You can increase the mail received in prison without adding to your time commitment by subscribing the person you’re writing to receive material from a third party.
 Check out the Chattanooga Endeavors website for a list of free resources that can be requested on his or her behalf.
-If the organization sponsoring your Yellow Ribbon Committee has a newsletter, consider adding him or her to the mailing list.
+Consider adding him or her to mailing lists for newsletters from organizations he or she is interested in or has been a member of in the past.
 And if the cost is not prohibitive, consider purchasing a local newspaper or magazine subscription.
-But check first to make sure you can.

 There is an extensive list of resources that we have screened and that are available on the Chattanooga Endeavors and website.
 As you get to know the person you’re writing, we encourage you to review these resources and print anything you think he or she might find of interest.
 Please pass along any feedback you have about resource you use.
 And let us know if you run across something that should be added to the list.
 We are constantly updating this list.